thobbiz/countriesCurrency/README.md

 ## CountriesCurrecny

-ContriesCurrency is a backend service built with Golang that collects information about countries and their exchange rate and stores in a database.
+CountriesCurrency is a backend service built with Golang that collects information about countries and their exchange rate and stores in a database.

 ## Features:
 - rate limiting using `golang.org/x/time/rate`